 - The results of a poor DIY job may take time to come to light but may result in more damage than it would have cost to hire a plasterer in the first place.

-Note: This article is not meant to be one sided.
-There are plastering jobs you can do yourself if you have the right equipment, skills and confidence to do it.
+However, there are plastering jobs you can do yourself if you have the right equipment, skills and confidence to do it.
 On a value for money basis, a professional plasterer is likely to do the job faster and to a higher quality than you.
-Knowing this, it’s now up to you to decide which way is best for you.